 Current Research and Scholarly Interests

-Our laboratorys research focuses on the repair of the injured spinal cord using adult stem cells and glial cell transplantation.
-We utilize animal spinal cord injury modeling (mouse and rat), neuroanatomy, immunocytochemistry, confocal microscopy, gene therapy, cell culture and molecular biology techniques in investigating the following areas:
+The laboratory research focus is on the repair of the injured spinal cord using human induced pluripotent stem cells (HiPSCs), mesenchymal stem cells and glial cell transplantation.
+We utilize animal cervical and thoracic spinal cord injury models (mouse and rat), neuroanatomy, immunocytochemistry, confocal microscopy, viral gene therapy, cell culture and molecular biology techniques in investigating the following areas:

 Independent Studies (9)